 9. Term.
 This License Agreement is effective upon Licensee opening this package and shall continue until terminated.
-Licensee may terminate this License Agreement at any time by returning the Licensed Materials and all copies thereof and extracts therefrom to Alcatel-Lucent and certifying to Alcatel-Lucent in writing that all Licensed Materials and all copies thereof and extracts therefore for a extracts therefore thereof and extracts therefore thereof and extracts therefore have been returned or erased by the memory of Licensee's computer or made non-readable.
+Licensee may terminate this License Agreement at any time by returning the Licensed Materials and all copies thereof and extracts therefrom to Alcatel-Lucent and certifying to Alcatel-Lucent in writing that all Licensed Materials and all copies thereof and extracts thereform to reased by the memory of Licensee's computer or made non-readable.
 Alcatel-Lucent may terminate this License Agreement upon the breach by Licensee of any term hereof.
 Upon such termination by